technofocus-pte/iammsentraprv/Lab 4 – Global Secure Access/Lab 4 – Global Secure Access.md

     ![](./media/image74.png)

-#### Step 2 – Test Conditional Access Policy to Allow Microsoft 365 Traffic from GSA Client
+#### Step 2 – Testing if user Joni Sherman has access to Viva Engage app.

 1. Make sure you are logged into the **LON-CL1** VM using the following credentials.